procraft/globalize-config-loader/README.md

 * Fixed bug which caused this loader doesn't respect results of processing of the previous loaders
 * ``locale`` option to load only one locale (useful for faster development)
-* globalize-config-compiler is now a peer dependency
+* _globalize-config-compiler_ is now a peer dependency
+* generated chunks in async mode are properly named and groupped that allows proper tracking and including with SSR

 ## Installation